• Skip to main content

 Third Entry Method

-1. An additional account is opened called a cost ledger control account.
+1. Open an additional account called a cost ledger control account.

 2. When any expense is incurred, this account is debited along with that expense account.

-3. No double entry is made for the cost ledger control account.
+3. There is no requirement to pass double entry for the cost ledger control account.

 5. This cost ledger control account is credited and closed when the expenses are transferred to the profit and loss account, work-in-progress account, etc.